Scale-Out Repository with Extents in Metadata and Data Roles

 When you use a standalone repository for storing NAS backups, it stores both data and metadata.
 But when you plan to use a scale-out repository, you can configure its performance extents to act as data extents or as metadata extents.
 Thus, you can store metadata separate from the backup data.

-We strongly recommend to differentiate metadata and data roles for extents, when you plan to create a scale-out backup repository that will consist of a fast SSD storage and slow deduplicating storage appliances (Dell EMC Data Domain, ExaGrid, HPE StoreOnce, Quantum DXi).
+We strongly recommend differentiating metadata and data roles for extents, when you plan to create a scale-out backup repository that will consist of a fast SSD storage and slow deduplicating storage appliances (Dell Data Domain, ExaGrid, HPE StoreOnce, Quantum DXi).
 In this case, you can set the metadata role to the SSD storage and the data role to deduplicating storage appliances.

 Most often, when performing restore, merge, transform operations, Veeam Backup & Replication interacts with metadata rather than with the backup data.
 Obviously, processing metadata stored on the SSD is faster and more efficient than accessing large data arrays stored on a slow storage.